 - It's common for productions of operas to feature projected surtitles translating the libretto into the local language.
-Baz Luhrmann played with this in his production of La Bohème, projecting the titles in various places on the set and in different fonts, depending on which character was singing.
+Baz Luhrmann played with this in his production of La Bohème, projecting the titles in various places on the set and in different typefaces, depending on which character was singing.

-- In Quest for Glory IV there is a group of inn patrons whose voice actors improv much of their dialogue, despite what the text reads.
+- In Quest for Glory IV, there is a group of inn patrons whose voice actors improv much of their dialogue, despite what the text reads.
 At one point, the written dialogue says "No one goes out at night", and the voiceover adds "except my girlfriend, but she's working."

 - The character Suzie from killer7 interjects smileys into her speech.
 Also, in the Japanese version of the game, all instances of words relating to death or murder are highlighted in red and shaking very quickly, to give them a greater emphasis.

-- In the sequel of Pokemon Ranger, several Team Dim Sun Grunts lament how the subtitles don't even give them individual names.
+- In the sequel of Pokémon Ranger, several Team Dim Sun Grunts lament how the subtitles don't even give them individual names.